Cross-pollination is when pollen from one plant variety fertilizes flowers of another variety, usually within the same species.

 Keep pollinating insects away

 A net with fine mesh wrapped around a blooming tree will keep insects from bringing foreign pollen in.
 You only need the net during the blooming period.
+It also acts as an obstacle to wind-borne pollen.

 You might also want to grow your special plant variety in a greenhouse that is closed to outside insects instead.
 This should block cross-pollination entirely.